kesla/node-headless/README.md

-node-xvfb
+node-headless
 =========

-node-xvfb makes it easy to start and use Xvfb in node.
+node-headless makes it easy to start and use Xvfb in node.

 API
 =======